Is it illegal to park across a home driveway?

-What are your rights if somebody has parked in front of your driveway?
+What are your rights if a car has been parked across your driveway?
 We explain the law on residential street and driveway parking.

 Driveway parking

 So, where does the law stand on this issue?
-And aside from leaving an exasperated note under the car’s windscreen wiper, is there anything you can do?
+And aside from tucking a polite/furious (delete as appropriate) note under the offending car’s windscreen wiper, is there anything you can do?

 Resident parking and parking in front of your driveway